How to Implement Custom Notification Sounds in React Native

 For Local Notifications

-If you’re triggering notifications locally, you can use react-native-push-notification
+If you’re triggering notifications locally, you can use react-native-push-notification to set custom sounds.

 import PushNotification from "react-native-push-notification";